no-materials/understory/README.md

   - Not a layout engine.
   - Upstream code (your layout system) decides sizes and positions and then updates this tree.

+- `understory_responder`
+  - A deterministic event router that builds the responder chain sequence: capture → target → bubble.
+  - Consumes pre‑resolved hits (from a picker or the box tree) and emits an ordered dispatch sequence.
+  - Supports pointer capture with path reconstruction via a `ParentLookup` provider and bypasses scope filters.

 Both crates are `#![no_std]` and use `alloc`.
 Examples and tests use `std`.